Florgol/JUnit-feature-exploration/README.md

-# JUnitFeatureExploration
+# JUnit Feature Exploration
-I am exploring the features of JUnit (and of Mockito) as part of my studies at the BHT Berlin.
+This is an exploration of the features of JUnit (and Mockito) as part of my studies at the BHT Berlin.